reireynoso/block-flix-lab/README.md

 * When Cart is clicked, the `CartContainer` component should render with only the items that were added to the cart.
 A "Place Order" button exist which will empty the items in the cart and add the order with items to the list of orders.

+* In the `CartContainer`, the `CartCard` generated should have a button with the text "Remove from Cart".
+When this button is clicked, it should remove the specific item from the cart.

 * When Orders is clicked, `OrderContainer` should render a list of previous orders using the `OrderComponent` with the items included using the `OrderItemCard` component.
 (To achieve this, consider setting Order as an array of arrays).

-* In the `CartContainer`, the `CartCard` generated should have a button with the text "Remove from Cart".
-When this button is clicked, it should remove the specific item from the cart.

 * In the `Header` component, we also have the `FilterAndSortComponent` that contains both the `SortComponent` and `FilterComponents`.
 This component should only be rendered when you viewing ALL of the items, not when you are viewing the Cart or Orders.

 * The `SortComponent` should render a select with the option of each category of the items.
 When a specific category is selected, only the items with the same category should be rendered.

 * The `FilterComponent` renders an input field.
-This should also render out only the items whose names match
+As you type, only the items whose names contains the what it typed should be rendered.

 ### BONUS

-* Incorporate a `SearchBarComponent` under `PhotoContainer`.
-The goal is to `filter` out the photos whose author matches what is being typed.
-This should be dynamic. (i.e As I am typing, the photos in the container are immediately filtered)

-* Notice that `PhotoContainer` and `FavoritePhotosContainer` seem pretty redundant.
-Any way we can reuse just one component?
+## Edge Cases

+* If nothing is on the cart, we should not be able to place an order.

+* If no past orders have been placed, a message should render stating so.